Jan 17, 2024

 sudo iptables -D INPUT 3

 The iptables rules that we have created are saved in memory.
-That means we have to redefine them on reboot.
-To make these changes persistent after restarting the server, you can use this command:
+That means we have to save them to a file to be able to load them again after a reboot.
+To make these changes you can use these commands depending if you are saving IPv4 or IPv6 rules:

 Iptables is a powerful firewall program that you can use to secure your Linux server or VPS.
 What’s great is that you can define various rules based on your preferences.